nealrobbins/liferay-docs/develop/commerce/articles/03-handling-purchases-and-pricing/20-Checkout/30-commerce-shipping-engine.markdown

-@commerce@ includes three shipping methods out of the box: *fixed*- and *variable*-rate methods give you a wide range of options for calculating shipping costs in-house, while the FedEx method provides options for you to integrate your system with the multinational courier of the same name.
+@commerce@ includes three shipping methods out of the box: *fixed*- and *variable*-rate methods give you a wide range of options for calculating shipping costs in-house, while the FedEx method provides an option for you to integrate your system with the multinational courier of the same name.
 Since you may want a similar solution to provide integration with other shipping companies,
 @commerce@ exposes an extension point to allow new shipping methods to be